As Good As It Gets

 The Human Factor

 Let's remember we're not building systems that live in isolation.
 They're all part of a much more complex interacting web of other systems, not the least of which is the human operator or user.
 When tools were simple - like a hammer or a screwdriver - there weren't a lot of complex failure modes.
 That's not true anymore.
 Do you remember the USS Vincennes?
 She is a US Navy battle cruiser, equipped with the incredibly sophisticated Aegis radar system.
-In July, 1988 the cruiser shot down an Iranian airliner over the Persian Gulf, killing all 290 people on board.
-Apparently the system knew that the target wasn't an incoming enemy warplane, but the data was displayed on a number of terminals that weren't easy to see.
+In July, 1988 the cruiser shot down an Iranian airliner over the the target wasn't an incoming enemy warplane, but the data was displayed on a number of terminals that weren't easy to see.
 So here's a failure where the system worked as designed, but the human element created a terrible failure.
 Was the software perfect since it met the requirements?

 Unfortunately, airliners have become common targets for warplanes.
 This past October a Ukrainian missile apparently shot down a Sibir Tu-154 commercial jet, killing all 78 passengers and crew.
 As I write the cause is unknown, or unpublished, but local officials claim the missile had been targeted on a close-by drone.
 It missed, flying 150 miles before hitting the jet.
 Software error?
 Human error?